-My brilliant friend Melissa is visiting Los Angles and she had this wonderful idea that we would take a free tour of the Disney Concert Hall, which I had no idea existed!
+My brilliant friend Melissa is visiting Los Angles.
+She had this wonderful idea that we would take a free tour of the Disney Concert Hall, which I had no idea existed!
 (The free tours part…I knew the Concert Hall was there.)

+It included more than just the concert hall.
+We went through the Mark Taper Forum, Disney Concert Hall, Dorothy Chandler Pavilion, and the Ahmanson Theatre.
 We had a docent who was very knowledgable about the history of all the buildings.
-We went through the Mark Taper Forum, Disney Concert Hall, Dorothy Chandler Pavilion, and the Ahmanson Theatre.
-I did not realize there were special founder’s rooms in these buildings (and boy were they nice!).
+I didn’t realize there are special founder’s rooms in these buildings (and goodness are they nice!).

 One incredible thing I learned was that you can take public stairs on the outside of Disney Concert Hall up to the top and just walk around the top of the building.
 There’s even a small public park up there!
-It’s serene and I think a somewhat well-kept secret, and it’s totally gonna be my new hang out place for whenever I want to read or write outside of my awesome apartment.
+It’s serene, and I think a somewhat well-kept secret.
+It’s totally gonna be my new hang out place for whenever I want to read or write outside of my awesome apartment.

 I’m also amazed at the number of fountains I saw in downtown LA.
 It seemed like everywhere I looked I saw the words “Water Court.”
 I wonder how much water is used daily in downtown LA on fountains alone.

-Melissa had found this great idea for a day off a list of 100 free things to do in LA.
-She definitely inspired me to take a look at that list for some future adventures right here in the city in which I live!
+Melissa had found this great idea for the day off a list of 100 free things to do in LA.
+She definitely inspired me to look for lists like that for some future adventures right here in the city in which I live.